This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 In the past, school mornings have been a time of frustration for me, due to everything that must get done in such a short period of time.
 Taking a few intentional actions, like prepping breakfast and lunch foods, creating a morning routine, and waking up a couple of hours before the kids, has made a huge difference for me and my family.
 These small actions have brought a feeling of calm to our home even on the busiest of school mornings.

 Baked oatmeal cups are made with oats, applesauce, a bit of sweetener, some milk, and any add-ins (chocolate chips, fruit, etc.).
+Once combined, the ingredients are spooned into muffin liners in a muffin pan and then baked until firm.
 The final result is muffin-style, portable oatmeal.
-Once cool, the oatmeal cups can be stored in the freezer for up to several months, or stored in the fridge for up to a week.
+The baked oatmeal cups have a moist, chewy texture (definitely not a mushy oatmeal you eat from a bowl).
+The oatmeal cups can be stored in the freezer for up to several months, or stored in the fridge for up to a week.

 Baked Oatmeal Cups